-Major tax codes changes are expected as early as 2025, creating tax planning challenges for both businesses and investors.
+Major tax code changes are expected as early as 2025, creating tax planning challenges for both businesses and investors.
 Few things are certain about the outlook, but change is one of them.
 Built-in changes to the tax code could trigger broader tax legislation.
 Even if legislation fails, the built-in changes themselves would take effect as scheduled in 2026, reshaping major tax provisions in important ways.

 Our companion articles explain what is scheduled to change and why it could prompt broader reform; how the election will shape the outcome; and which proposals are part of the tax platforms of the two presidential candidates.
 This article will discuss how those elements could come together to shape the policy outcome in 2025 and what it could mean for tax planning.